UPHL-BioNGS/Cecret/README.md

 And set
 ```
 params.pangolin = false
-params.nextclade = false
+params.nextclade = false or adjust nexclade_prep_options from '--name sars-cov-2' to the name of the relevent dataset
-params.vadr = false or configure your vadr container appropriately and params.vadr_reference
+params.vadr = false or configure the vadr container appropriately and params.vadr_reference
 ```
 ## What if I need to filter out human reads or I only want reads that map to my reference?

 Although not perfect, if `'params.filter = true'`, then only the reads that were mapped to the reference are returned.
-This _should_ eliminate all human contamination (as long as human is not part of your reference).
+This _should_ eliminate all human contamination (as long as human is not part of the supplied reference).

 ## This workflow has too many bells and whistles.
 I really only care about generating a consensus fasta.
 How do I get rid of all the extras?

-Change the parameters in your config file and set most of them to false.
+Change the parameters in a config file and set most of them to false.

 ```
 params.fastqc = false